alphagov/accessibility-personas/source/setup/chromebook.html.md

 ### Use Ashleigh's assistive technology

-To set up the assistive technology used by Claudia go to the system menu and select:
+To set up the assistive technology used by Ashleigh go to the system menu and select:

 * Accessibility > ChromeVox (once per device)